wnz27/Road-Rust/cargo-book-learn/cargo-base.md

 > This is called a manifest, and it contains all of the metadata that Cargo needs to compile your package.

 - compile project: `cargo build`

+> Compiling hello_world v0.1.0 (file:///path/to/package/hello_world)

 - run compiled project: `./target/debug/project-name`
 - compile and run project: `cargo run`

-> ps: you must cd to your project-name dir, or raise a error error: could not find Cargo.toml in `xx/xx/xx` or any parent directory
+> ps: you must cd to your project-name dir, or raise a error: could not find Cargo.toml in `xx/xx/xx` or any parent directory

+> You won't see the Compiling line if you have not made any changes since you last compiled

 Why Cargo Exists